 Acadia University provides four Master of Education programs leading to graduate degrees.
 Our programs are offered on both a full-time and part-time basis, with the full-time Counselling and Inclusive Education programs beginning with Summer Institute courses.

 - MEd Counselling: Our program is intended for teachers pursuing a career in school counselling and others pursuing a career in counselling through various agencies.
-The program meets the professional certification requirements of the Canadian Counselling Association.
+The program meets the professional certification requirements of the Canadian Counselling and Psychotherapy Association.

 - MEd Curriculum Studies: Our program is designed for teachers and administrators who wish to engage in research and advanced study in curriculum.
 In addition to the general program in Curriculum Studies, specialized cohorts are available with a focus on Music Educators and Health Interprofessionals.